-All this applies mathematically and geometrically to a theoretical arch.
-However, a real masonry bridge is different because it has weight and substance- the additional burden of dead-load: decking, parapets, spandrels and infill.
-This weight on the arch alters the shape of the force-lines a little; they change their profile to approach that of a parabola, which is different mathematically as well as having a little less spread.
+All this applies mathematically to a pure theoretical arch.
+However, a real masonry bridge is a little different because it has weight and substance: decking, parapets, spandrels and infill.
+This weight on the arch alters the shape of the force-line a little; it changes profile slightly to approach that of a parabola rather than a catenary.
 The heavier the whole structure, the more parabolic become the force-lines, and most bridges have a force-line somewhere between these two shapes.
 Today, live-loads such as heavy lorries or locomotives apply point pressures with different force-line profiles; however, before 1750 the maximum live load was dwarfed by the weight of the masonry itself.